Pie crust — gotta love it, right?

 Flaky and tender when you nail it, tough as rawhide when you don’t, pie crust divides all of us bakers into definitive categories: those who succeed; those who fail, but keep trying; and those who buy Mrs. Smith’s.

 Why is pie crust so tough — often literally?
 Well, it’s all about the fat, the water, and the flour.
 Three simple ingredients that, together, can create a masterpiece — or mayhem.

-Flour does make a difference; but not as much as you might think.
-A lower-protein pastry flour, like our Perfect Pastry Blend, will inherently make a more tender crust – and will also be a bit more fragile when you’re rolling it out.
+Flour does make a difference, but not as much as you might think.
+A lower-protein pastry flour, like our Pastry Flour Blend, will inherently make a more tender crust (and will also be a bit more fragile when you’re rolling it out).

 Ah, now comes the ingredient that arguably makes or breaks a pie crust, and also creates the most debate:

 Your grandma used lard.
 Your mom used shortening.
 You use butter.
 Are all fats created equal?Butter vs. shortening in pie crust: how do you choose which fat to use?
 Click To Tweet

 First thing I did was rule out lard.
 NOT BECAUSE IT’S NOT A PERFECTLY GOOD FAT AND CAPABLE OF MAKING WONDROUSLY TASTY PIE CRUST.
 After all, our ancestors made lard-crust pies for centuries and, like lard-fried doughnuts, they were delicious.

 I’m ruling out lard simply because good, fresh lard isn’t as universally available as shortening and butter.
 So if you love lard, and have a good supplier – stick with it.

 But if butter and vegetable shortening are your choices, read on.

 But never had I made both crusts in tandem, and done a side-by-side comparison.
 Which was flakier?
 Which tasted better?